Collaborative art projects

 Taking part in the projects of others is an excellent way how you can expand your own network of relevant contacts such as artists and other art professionals.

 This way you will broaden your horizons and later on you might conduct interviews with some of the artists like I did for my first interview published in Blue Bee Gallery Magazine.

 More info about writing for Blue Bee Gallery Magazine in the post Meet The Artist.

 So, writing articles or conducting interviews with artists & art professionals from the art industry is another great way to get involved in the local art scene.

-This is just a few examples of how I have started to build a solid base of my relevant network, which is needed if you want to start fundraising for your own art projects and campaigns.
+These are just a few examples of how I have started to build a solid base of my relevant network, which is needed if you want to start fundraising for your own art projects and campaigns.

 The point I am trying to make is that before you start any fundraising you have to have a social potential to address enough people who might help you to achieve your goal.

 You have to collect and nurture people who collaborated with you in the past or were interested in your projects & activities.
-The best way to do it, is to get the world to know about your existence, keep in touch by sending a newsletter once in while or via social media.
+The best way to do it, is to get the world to know about your existence and keep in touch by sending a newsletter once in while or via social media.